Full-size car: 1990s

-2000s–present
+2000s

 By 2000, with the sole exception of the Ford Crown Victoria, Mercury Grand Marquis, and Lincoln Town Car, full-size cars had abandoned rear-wheel drive and body-on-frame construction.
-Instead of model lineage, the EPA "large car" definition of over 120 interior cubic feet came into wide use.
+Instead of model lineage, the EPA "large car" definition of over 120 interior cubic feet was widely used.

 Initially developed for the midsize Oldsmobile Aurora, the GM G-body chassis was expanded into the full-size segment for Cadillac in 2000 (for the Deville, later the DTS) and adapted by Buick (the Lucerne) in 2006.
-In 2005, Chrysler replaced the LH cars with the LX cars (returning to rear-wheel drive).
+For the 2005 model year, Chrysler replaced the LH cars with the LX cars (returning to rear-wheel drive).
 The same year, Ford introduced the Five Hundred, its first front-wheel drive full-size car (the first American full-size car offered with all-wheel drive); in 2008, the Five Hundred was renamed the Taurus.

+2010s

 After the 2011 model year, Ford ended production of the Panther platform, shifting to the Ford Taurus and Lincoln MKS; in 2017, the latter was replaced by the Lincoln Continental.
 In 2011, General Motors ended production of the G-body for several chassis (with Cadillac later shifting its largest sedans to rear-wheel drive).
 In 2012, the Tesla Model S became the first fully electric full-size car sold in North America.
 For the 2013 model year, the Chevrolet Impala became the final American-market full-size sedan sold with a front bench seat.

 By the mid-2010s, full-size cars began seeing a steep decline in sales in North America, with SUVs replacing much of the full-size segment.
-At the end of the decade, demand for sedans (of all sizes) shifted towards vehicles of other layouts, reducing or shuttering production of sedans entirely.
+At the end of the decade, demand for sedans (of all sizes) shifted towards vehicles of other layouts and production of sedans became increasingly unprofitable for American car manufacturers, forcing them to reduce or shutter production of sedans entirely.
 In 2018, Ford announced the sales of all Ford-branded passenger cars (except for the Mustang) would end in North America by 2022.
-GM announced the closure of several manufacturing facilities in the United States and Canada, with the production of the Chevrolet Impala and Buick LaCrosse ending in 2020.
+General Motors announced the closure of several manufacturing facilities in the United States and Canada, with the production of the Chevrolet Impala and Buick LaCrosse ending in 2020.
 As of 2022, full-size cars from Asian manufacturers include the Lexus LS, Genesis G80/G90, Nissan Maxima, and Toyota Avalon.
 Another car from an Asian manufacturer, the eighth-generation Hyundai Sonata, is classified by the EPA as full-size despite being marketed as a mid-size model.

-Best-selling models

-In 2018, the three highest selling cars in the full-size sedan category in the United States were the Dodge Charger, Chevrolet Impala and Chrysler 300.
+In 2018, the three highest-selling cars in the full-size sedan category in the United States were the Dodge Charger, Chevrolet Impala, and Chrysler 300.

+2020s

+The large car segment has been declining in the United States accounting for 3.6% of new vehicle sales in 2021, down from 6.6% in 2016.
+The models in this category included the Chrysler 300, Dodge Charger, Nissan Maxima, and Toyota Avalon.
+They have been discontinued after the 2023 or 2024 model years.
+The trend in the large car market segment in United States is toward the SUV.